2023 Nigerien coup d'état: Military recognition of the junta

 The leadership of the Niger Armed Forces issued a statement signed by the army chief of staff, General Abdou Sidikou Issa, declaring its support for the coup.
-The statement mentioned the need to "preserve the physical integrity" of the President and his family and avoid "a deadly confrontation that could create a bloodbath and affect the security of the population."
+The statement mentioned the need to "preserve the physical integrity" of the president and his family and avoid "a deadly confrontation that could create a bloodbath and affect the security of the population."

 In a television statement shortly after, Abdramane announced the suspension of all activities by political parties in the country until further notice.
 He also announced that the junta had issued a reprimand to France for violating the airspace closure after a military plane landed at an air base.
 Throughout the day, Télé Sahel continually broadcast the announcement of the junta's establishment with a few breaks in programming.
-The junta revoked military cooperation agreements with France, which has between 1,100 and 1,500 troops in the country.
+The junta revoked military cooperation agreements with France, which had between 1,100 and 1,500 troops in the country.

 A pro-coup demonstration took place with about 1,000 supporters of the junta flying Russian flags, voicing support for the Wagner Group, and throwing rocks at a passing politician's vehicle.
-The demonstrators also denounced the French presence and that of other foreign bases.
+The demonstrators denounced the French presence and that of other foreign bases.
 Other demonstrators gathered outside the headquarters of Bazoum's PNDS-Tarayya party, with footage showing them stoning and setting fire to vehicles.
-They then subsequently ransacked and burned the premises, leading police to disperse them with tear gas.
-Demonstrations also occurred in front of the National Assembly.
+They ransacked and burned the premises, leading police to disperse them with tear gas.
+Demonstrations occurred in front of the National Assembly.
 This prompted the Interior Ministry in the evening to ban on all demonstrations with immediate effect.
-Civil servants were also told to stay home.
+Civil servants were told to stay home.

 28 July

-General Abdourahamane Tchiani proclaimed himself as the president of the National Council for the Safeguard of the Homeland in an address on Télé Sahel.
+Tiani proclaimed himself as the president of the National Council for the Safeguard of the Homeland in an address on Télé Sahel.
 He said the coup was undertaken to avoid "the gradual and inevitable demise" of the country and said that Bazoum had tried to hide "the harsh reality" of the country, which he called "a pile of dead, displaced, humiliation and frustration".
 He also criticized the government's security strategy for its purported ineffectiveness and lack of collaboration with Mali and Burkina Faso but did not give a timeline for a return to civilian rule.
 His position as de facto concurrent head of state was later confirmed by Colonel Abdramane, who accused officials of Bazoum's government of plotting against the new regime while sheltering in foreign embassies and warned of bloodshed if they pushed through.